neil7057/pjl_host_system/README.md

 *   Ideas for future development could include:
     -   Paginate products page so only x number of items displayed for all products. not an issue with 40 products but could become so as the site grows.
     -   Discounted prices/postage for regular customers.
-    -   Add VAT processing if future range includes vatable items.
+    -   Add VAT processing if future range includes more vatable items.
+If required currently, VAT invoices could be generated manually for the small number of adult-sized clothing items on the site.

 ## Deployment